understanding-the-connected-home/book/human_readable.md

 ## Humans-to-machines

 With further complexity are interactions among multiple people and complex systems.
 Think shared living spaces with many devices, services and user preferences.

+### Embedded computation

+> Computation is passing beyond computers into every object for which uses can be found.
+Embedded systems make the environment alive with little computations and automated processes, from computerized cooking appliances to lighting and plumbing fixtures to window blinds to automobile braking systems to greeting cards.
+To some extent, this development is already taking place.
+The expected difference in the future is the addition of networked communications that will allow many of these embedded computations to coordinate with each other and with the user.
+Human interfaces to these embedded devices will in many cases be very different from those appropriate to workstations.